raveenakandula/CI-CD-pipeline-project/section-3-codebuild/Java project README.md

 ## 3. Buildspec Configuration
  Buildspec-java.yml commands are below

-Lambda Setup
 ## 4. Created AWS Lambda Function
 Created a new Lambda function with runtime: Java 11

 Note: The code for this Lambda is not directly visible in the console as it is packaged with external dependencies.

 ## 5. Linked Lambda with Build Process
-Ensured the Lambda function name JavaLambdaB8 matches the one referenced in the buildspec-java.yml file.
+Ensured the Lambda function name Javafunction matches the one referenced in the buildspec-java.yml file.

-IAM Role Permissions
 ## 6. CodeBuild Role Permissions
 Navigated to the CodeBuild Project > Project Details